 AFFIRMING THE DEVELOPMENT OF INDIVIDUALS

 The Office of College Placement and Guidance at Bishop Eustace Preparatory School strives to support the academic, spiritual and interpersonal mission of the school by affirming the development of individuals.
-Five counselors (including the Dean) are available to students while our administrative assistant handles day-to-day administrative operations.
+Three counselors are available to students while our administrative assistant handles day-to-day administrative operations.
 College Placement and Guidance uses a developmental model for our program.
 We strive to meet the students where they are as individuals and address the challenges that they will face in our ever-changing world.
 Development of respect for all people as well as trust and rapport are priorities for the members of our team.
 As a result, counselors meet with students from the outset of their entrance into Bishop Eustace and remain with that group for all four years.
 Our program begins with an orientation program for our freshmen.
 Entering students are gathered in small groups for five meetings throughout the academic year.
 Topics covered include high school adjustment issues; academic expectations; study skills; exam preparation and services provided by the office.
 Students have individual meetings with their counselor to complete the course selection process.
 All students are encouraged to make appointments with their assigned counselor for individual meetings whenever they would like to share concerns and successes.

 In the second semester of sophomore year, small groups of five to seven students meet with their counselor to discuss career exploration and college preparation testing.
 Students are provided with interest surveys and leading personal questions in order to draw out values, preferences and goals for future occupational and career decisions.
 The process helps students to find common themes among what a student likes to do (interests), wants to do (values) and can do (abilities and talents).
 The sophomore sessions introduce students to the online and paper resources that will assist them in this process.
 The results of PSAT and PreACT testing are shared and analyzed.
 Students are encouraged to research summer programs and to begin visiting local colleges.
 Individual meetings are required for course selection and available upon the student’s request.